 ASW has always been a place to meet people, both online and off.
 We ask members to observe real life etiquette when interacting, and members should feel sheltered from unwanted communications.
 Unless it has been specified that Messages are welcome (either in a post, or on a profile), it's probably safest to assume that Messages from unknown members are unwanted.
 A sense of decorum should be observed when contacting others.
 We encourage members to report abusive or inappropriate Messages.

 Spam and unrequested commercial messages won't be tolerated within the site, regardless of whether or not recipients are in sender networks.

 You may block individual members from sending you additional Messages when viewing a Message in your inbox.

 Your network should be composed of people with whom you have established an actual relationship.
 ASW's unique community trust encourages and promotes developing solid friendships by way of the website and events.
 However, we urge you to be cautious when adding contacts if you are unable to verify their identities.

-We encourage you to use the 'Ignore' button when you receive unwelcome contact requests, or to report them to the ASW Webmasters using the 'Report Abuse' button.
+We encourage you to use the 'Decline' button when you receive unwelcome contact requests.
+You could also report them to the ASW Webmaster using the 'Report Abuse' button.
 Members are not notified if you decline them or report them.

 In order to preserve the trust in our community, we ask you not to invite anyone to join the site if you're unsure of who they are or what their intentions may be.
 Rather, we hope you will invite friends and contacts who can contribute positively to the site and to the betterment of the whole community.